Nethercott/GSpread-Example/README.md

 # GSpread Example
 I wanted to try out GSpread for an application I am building didn't want to delete the source code.
 So it is here!
+The main idea is that it reads some temperatures and then addes them to a google spreadsheet!